-This Memorial Wall and garden is located at the far end of the playing field attached to Langer Primary School on Langer Road near the traffic light junction with Beach Road West and Walton Avenue in Felixstowe.
+This Memorial Wall and garden is located at the far end of the playing field attached to Langer Primary School on Langer Road near the traffic light junction with Beach Station Road Felixstowe.
 It is the location of some of the deepest flood water in the town at the time of the East Coast floods on the night of 31st January 1953 in which 41 people lost their lives locally.
 The memorial was unveiled at midnight on 31st January 2006 – exactly 53 years after the devastating floods hit.
 The anniversary is marked at the wall annually by the laying of a floral wreath which is paid for by a local group of well-wishers and group of associated friends and family.

 The memorial was constructed by local builders, Drake and Plant and was designed as a contemplative space by local artists Rosemary Humphries and Claire Curtis with the mosaic works being made by local school children.
 It was paid for by a combination of private donations and funds committed by Felixstowe Town Council and involved many contributions in kind to convert the concept of the actual memorial and the artists’ cardboard model of the design into the physical structure.

 The memorial has recently undergone a refurbishment in time for the 70th Anniversary of the floods, which will be marked by a service at the memorial at 10am on 31st January 2023, and a church service at 6pm on Sunday 29th January at St John’s Church.
 Bells will be rung from St John’s Church at midday and midnight on 31st and at 6pm a ‘Procession of Light’ will be led around the homes flooded in that area, starting at the Flood Memorial and ending up at St Edmunds Church.
 Information about those who lost their lives will be given on the walk which is expected to last no more than an hour.

 Plans are also being made to hold exhibitions of the flood and further details will be circulated in due course.